 COMP AL = AM 150-152

-Article 39
+Article 39 (> applies to Art.
+1, 2 & 3) [Post 21 November 2018 shadows’ version (including comments by lawyers-linguists)]

 Decision-making procedures

-1. The Authority shall act in accordance with paragraphs 2 to 6 when adopting decisions provided pursuant to Articles 17, 18 and 19.
+1. The Authority shall act in accordance with paragraphs 2 to 6 when adopting decisions pursuant to Articles 17, 18 and 19.
 (150 Balz, Berès)

-2. The Authority shall inform any addressee of a decision of its intention to adopt the decision in the official language of the addressee, setting a time limit within which the addressee may express its views on the subject-matter of the decision, taking full account of the urgency, complexity and potential consequences of the matter.
+2. The Authority shall inform any addressee of a decision of its intention to adopt the decision, in the official language of the addressee, setting a time limit within which the addressee may express its views on the subject-matter of the decision, taking full account of the urgency, complexity and potential consequences of the matter.
 The addressee may express its views in its official language.
 The provision laid down in the first sentence shall apply mutatis mutandis to recommendations as referred to in Article 17(3).
 (151 Balz, Berès)

 3. The decisions of the Authority shall state the reasons on which they are based.